UniversalDependencies/UD_Old_Occitan-CorAG/README.md

 # Summary
-UD_Occitan-CorAG (Corpus de l'Ancien Gascon) is a corpus of medieval legal texts in Gascon, a variety of Old Occitan.
+UD_Old_Occitan-CorAG (Corpus de l'Ancien Gascon) is a corpus of medieval legal texts in Gascon, a variety of Old Occitan.
 The texts were digitized from printed editions and subsequently manually annotated in Universal Dependencies (PoS and functions).

 # Introduction